"

 Time-Dependent Fluid Flows

-Time-dependent flows are often more challenging to deal with in fluid dynamics, but the same principles of conservation of mass, momentum, and energy will apply.
+Time-dependent flows are often more challenging to deal with in fluid dynamics, but the same principles of conservation of mass, momentum, and energy apply.
 Studying exemplars is an excellent way to learn how to solve unsteady-flow problems.
-In this regard, several classic exemplars in fluid dynamics can be used to lay down the solution principles when considering the additional dimension of time.
+Several classic exemplars in fluid dynamics can be used to establish the solution principles when considering the additional dimension of time.

 Torricelli’s Law